 Truth in taxation public hearing

-The city of Buckeye is holding a public hearing at their regularly scheduled City Council meeting on June 18 at 6 p.m., 530 E. Monroe Avenue, to provide an opportunity for residents to comment on the total amount of property taxes the city collected from one fiscal year to the next.
+The city of Buckeye is holding a public heari ng at their regularly scheduled City Council meeting on July 7 at 6 p.m., 530 E. Monroe Avenue, to provide an opportunity for residents to comment on the total amount of property taxes the city collected from one fiscal year to the next.

-Buckeye’s total revenue from its primary property taxes will increase more than $543,271, a 6.48 percent increase over last year.
-The increase is due to the rise in the net assessed property values of residential homes within Buckeye.
+Buckeye’s total revenue from its primary property taxes will increase more than $240,397, a 2.47 percent increase over last year.
+The increase is due to the rise in the net assessed property values from the Maricopa County Assessor’s Office of residential homes within the city.

 To review the highlights of the city of Buckeye’s proposed budget highlights, please visit buckeyeaz.gov/government/financial-services/annual-budgets